 Ever wondered how to coil-split a Gibson 61 pickup?
-This guide will help.
-Coil-splitting is when you use a switch to turn off one of the two coils in the humbucker, which creates a single-coil sound.
+If so, this guide will help.
+Coil-splitting is when you use a switch to turn off one of the two coils in the humbucker, thereby creating a single-coil sound.
 This can help brighten your guitar tone when you need to cut through the mix.

 For this article, we are going to assume you already have the Gibson 61 pickups installed in your guitar and just want to add the splitting modification.
 If you need help installing your Gibson 61s, please refer to our article titled Gibson 61 Wiring Diagram.